jwoloschuk/Getting-and-Cleaning-Data--Course-Project/CodeBook.md

 The following numeric varaibles (3-88) measure the mean or standard deviation of the triaxial acceleration from the accelerometer (total acceleration), the estimated body acceleration and the triaxial angular velocity from the gyroscope.

+Note: The acceleration measurements from the smartphone accelerometer are measured in standard gravity units 'g'.
+The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+The angular velocity vector measured by the gyroscope have units of radians/second.

 3. TimeBodyAccelerometer.mean...X
 4. TimeBodyAccelerometer.mean...Y
 5. TimeBodyAccelerometer.mean...Z